-We will mail you a notice 21 days prior to the end of each Guarantee Period informing you of the options available to you for the expiring Guarantee Period.
-During the 10-day period after the end of the Guarantee Period, you may:
+We will mail you a notice at least 10 days prior to the end of each Guarantee Period, informing you of the options available to you for the expiring Guarantee Period.
+During the 30-day period after the end of the Guarantee Period, you may:

 - 1) Take no action.
-We will automatically apply your money to a new Guarantee Period of the same length as the expiring Guarantee Period or, if unavailable, into a Guarantee Period of the next shortest term currently offered.
+We will automatically apply your money to a new Guarantee Period of the same length as the expiring Guarantee Period, or if unavailable, into a Guarantee Period of the next shortest term currently offered.
 The new Guarantee Period will begin on the day the previous Guarantee Period ends.
 The new interest rate will be our then current declared rate for a Guarantee Period of that length; or - 2) Instruct us to apply your money to one or more new Guarantee Periods that may be available.
-The new Guarantee Period(s) will begin on the day the previous Guarantee Period ends.
-The new interest rate will be our then current declared rate for those Guarantee Periods; or - 3) Withdraw all or a portion of your money from the expired Guarantee Period without incurring a withdrawal charge or a Market Value Adjustment.
-Amounts not withdrawn will be applied to a new Guarantee Period of the same length as the previous Guarantee Period or, if unavailable, into a Guarantee Period of the next shortest term currently offered.
+The new Guarantee Period(s) will begin on the day the previous Guarantee Period(s) ends.
+The new interest rate for each new Guarantee Period will be our then current declared rates for that Guarantee Period: or - 3) Withdraw all or a portion of your money from the expired Guarantee Period without incurring a Market Value Adjustment (or a withdrawal charge to the extent of the Free Withdrawal Amount).
+Amounts withdrawn will be deemed withdrawn on the day the Guarantee Period expired.
+Amounts not withdrawn will be applied to a new Guarantee Period of the same length as the previous Guarantee Period, or if available, into a Guarantee Period of the next shortest term currently offered.
 The new Guarantee Period will begin on the day the previous Guarantee Period ends.